Amadeus-cyf/acRate/README.md

 ```unix
 cd addAnime
 ```
-Run the three files seperately with python3, passing year and season to the main function.
+Run the three files seperately with python3, passing year and season in the main function.
 The year ranges from 2005-2019.